QuentinFelix/docs/pages/fundamentals.md

 - Channels can have their own `config.yml` in their folder root.

 ## Request parameters
 Freesewing needs your input to do what it does.
-And that input comes in the form or request parameters.
+And that input comes in the form of request parameters.

 The full details on all request parameters are available [here](/parameters).
 But you can get away with knowing only this: